zachafif/treeclassify/README.md

 Forest are a crucial renewable natural resource and an important dynamic part of the global carbon cycle.
 Periodically, it need to be monitor thoroughly by conducting forest inventory, a systematic collection of data on the forestry resources.
 One of the most important data to be acquired is Tree species information.
 Originally, forest inventory are done by manual cruising and insitu survey.
 However, this approach are expensive and time consuming.

 Recent development in the field of forest inventory moved toward the application of remote sensing method such as Light Detection and Ranging (LiDAR) for conducting forest inventory.
-As LiDAR method works by using pulsed lasers to detect and measure terrain and object surfaces, it provide range data in the form of three-dimensional point clouds that can penetrate canopy.
+As LiDAR method works by using pulsed lasers to detect and measure the return from the emitted laser beam that interacted with terrain and object surfaces, it provide range data in the form of three-dimensional point clouds that can penetrate canopy.
 Thus, it can capture the structure of the forest down to each tree.

 ![image](https://github.com/user-attachments/assets/94a1fbdf-b211-4e7b-9874-b9c8935ab5fd)